Kevin-Menezes/Notes-Academy/README.md

 <hr>

 # 📝Project Documentation
-This documentation contains the detailed description of analysis, design, coding and testing done on this project https://docs.google.com/document/d/1qZsYYe6iegc2V68V_-3O-IAEdrLW7DgbKgfug0lRk1g/edit?usp=sharing
+This documentation contains the detailed description of analysis, design, coding and testing done on this project. https://docs.google.com/document/d/1qZsYYe6iegc2V68V_-3O-IAEdrLW7DgbKgfug0lRk1g/edit?usp=sharing

 <br/>
 <hr>

 # ▶Website video
-This video will show you the working of the website and will guide you on how to use it https://drive.google.com/file/d/1RFdvnR-Kee2yaw1v-sKunKEWZ4BPiR2c/view?usp=sharing
+This video will show you the working of the website and will guide you on how to use it. https://drive.google.com/file/d/1RFdvnR-Kee2yaw1v-sKunKEWZ4BPiR2c/view?usp=sharing

 <img alt="Index.jsp" src="https://github.com/Kevin-Menezes/Notes-Academy/blob/main/Index.png">